mvrl-clasp/SNAG/README.md

-# SNAGDataset
+# SNAG
 A multimodal dataset consisting of co-collected eye movements and spoken descriptions during image-inspection task.
 This dataset was collected with 30 observers inspecting and describing 100 general-domain images while their eye movements and spoken descriptions are recorded.
-For details refer ACL paper.

 # Description of the dataset
 The link to the dataset consists of the six folders as described below: